 A little way passed Itaewon and around the hill is trendy Haebongchon or HBC.
 HBC is a continuation of the multi-cultural aspect of the area, yet it is quainter and has more of a residential feel.
 There are craft beers hubs, cafes and restaurants along the street to cater to all tastes.
 It has more of a European than US flare about it.

 There are two trendy areas to visit in HBC.
-The first is when walking from Noksapyeong Station, exit 2, on the right hand side of the road.
+The first is when walking from Noksapyeong Station, exit 2.
 Walk a few 100m and you’ll see a stack of brown kimchi pots.
-Take street on your left at the kimchi pots and you’ll wind up at a road of cafes and drinking holes for expats.
+Take the street on your left at the kimchi pots and you’ll wind up at a road of cafes and drinking holes for expats.
 If you cross the road (either taking the underground tunnel or over the bridge a little further down the road) there are numerous hipster hubs to visit.

 Trailblazer in the Korean craft beer industry, Craftworks Taphouse, is the first place you should go for a brew.
 The cozy atmosphere and great ales along with delicious pub food is the perfect start to your journey.
 Magpie Brewshop and the Booth’s “hipster ale” are two more fantastic options for authentic craft beers.
 You can even take a brewing or tasting class at Magpie.
 California Kitchen & Craft Pub has an extensive list of local and international brews in the bottle and on tap if you’re interested in sampling a variety of brews.

 The north-eastern part of Seoul is home to all things artsy.
 If you want to make it in the art world in Korea, including architecture, then Hongik University is the top university of choice.
 The area, an amalgamation of Hongik and the university (daehakyo), is called Hongdae.
-It’s a place to find graffiti-lined walls, students expressing themselves through arts of all forms and hipster cafes.
+It’s a the best place to visit in Seoul to find graffiti-lined walls, students expressing themselves through arts of all forms and hipster cafes.
+Just like Itaewon, there are too many places to visit in Hongdae to fit in this post.
+You can see more things to do in Hongdae including a list of over 2,500 places to eat on Tripadvisor.

 Shop at Hongdae Walking Street

-Although you can come here at any time, Hongdae Street is best visited at night to get the vibe of the area.
+Although you can come here at any time, Hongdae Street is best visited after dusk and is therefore one of the obvious choice of things to do in Seoul at night.

 There are two main shopping areas in Hongdae (other than the large department store called Y’Z Park at exit 8 Hongdae Station).
 Take exits 8 or 9 at Hongdae Station and push through the crowds until you get to the central hub called Hongdae Walking Street (in red below).
 This area is filled with restaurants, pubs, clothing stores of all kind and frequent performances.